 Plan Amendments-The Plan has been amended several times since its inception.
-The most recent amendment, on December 29, 2018, increased the Company's matching contribution for some participants as well as clarified and updated certain other provisions.
+The most recent amendment, on December 21, 2021, changed the vesting schedule and added auto enrollment effective October 1, 2021, and changed the matching contribution formula effective January 1, 2022.

 Administration-The Plan is administered by the Administrative Committee (the "Committee").
-The committee has been given all powers necessary to carry out its duties, including, but not limited to, the power to administer and interpret the Plan, monitor the performance of the Plan investment funds and make recommendations to the CEO for vendor changes.
-Fidelity Workplace Services LLC ("Fidelity") began serving as the Plan's recordkeeper on October 1, 2017.
-Prior to that date, Merrill Lynch, Pierce, Fenner & Smith, Inc. ("Merrill Lynch") served as the recordkeeper.
+The Committee has been given all powers necessary to carry out its duties, including, but not limited to, the power to administer and interpret the Plan, monitor the performance of the Plan investment funds and make recommendations to the chief executive officer for certain vendor changes.
+Fidelity Workplace Services LLC ("Fidelity") is the Plan's recordkeeper.

-Trustee-With the exception of life insurance policies, Fidelity Management Trust Company ("Fidelity Management Trust") was appointed to serve as trustee for all of the Plan's assets beginning October 1, 2017.
-Prior to that date, Bank of America, N.A. ("Bank of America") served as trustee.
-CBRE Services serves as trustee for the life insurance policies (see Note 5).
+Trustee-With the exception of life insurance policies, Fidelity Management Trust Company ("Fidelity Management Trust") serves as trustee for all the Plan's assets.
+CBRE Services serves as trustee and holds life insurance policies (see Note 5).

 Eligibility-All salaried, hourly and W-2 commissioned employees on the domestic payroll of CBRE Services, or any other domestic subsidiary that participates in the Plan, are eligible to participate in the Plan as soon as administratively feasible following the date the employee is credited with one hour of service.
-However, the following employees, or classes of employees, are not eligible to participate: (1) employees that are non-resident aliens with no U.S. source income; (2) employees covered under a collective bargaining agreement that does not expressly provide for participation in the Plan; (3) employees classified as "leased employees" or independent contractors, even if subsequently determined to be common law employees; (4) employees on military leave in the service of the armed forces of the United States; (5) employees covered by another CBRE tax-qualified plan; or (6) persons classified as qualified real estate agents having the status of independent contractors under the IRC.
+However, the following employees, or classes of employees, are not eligible to participate: (1) employees that are non-resident aliens with no U.S. source income; (2) employees covered under a collective bargaining agreement that does not expressly provide for participation in the Plan; (3) employees classified as "leased employees" or independent contractors, even if subsequently determined to be common law employees; (4) employees on military leave in the service of the armed forces of the United States; (5) employees covered by another Company tax-qualified plan; or (6) persons classified as qualified real estate agents having the status of independent contractors under the IRC.